MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/sla-migration-issues.md

 :::image type="content" source="media/sla-migration-issues/sla-migration-email.png" alt-text="An email template that shows the text of Status during SLA migration.":::

-## Scenario 4: Email "subject" field is empty when the "Send Email with template" action is triggered
+## Scenario 4: Email "Subject" field is empty when the "Send Email with template" action is triggered

 #### Cause